ItsZman2006/DS3-Enhanced-Coop/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to bring an issue to my attention
 title: "[BUG] A brief summary goes here"
 labels: ''
 assignees: ''